pij-se/aui/README.md

 ```

 ## Reliability
 It's my intention to keep the code void of - as per the C standard - undefined, unspecified or implementation-defined behaviour, however I do not guarantee that such is the case.

-Further more, while I successfully tested the library using [test.c](https://github.com/pij-se/aui/tree/master/src/test.c), I can't guarantee the reliability of the code.
-I strongly recommend that you write and run your own test, using your target compiler and platform.
+While I have succressfully tested the code using [test.c](https://github.com/pij-se/aui/tree/master/src/test.c), I do not guarantee that the code will always work as intended - you are strongly encouraged to write and run your own test, using your target compiler and platform.

 ## Performance
 I'm planning on running a performance test for comparison with the [GNU Multiple Precision Arithmetic Library](https://gmplib.org/).
 If you beat me to it, please make a pull request.